NeValetik/lfa_labs/lab2/report.md

 ### Implementation showcase
 The intial finite automation is converted in the grammar, after that the grammar is given a type by Chomski tipization.
 After that the finite automation is verified for being deterministic, then it is converted to dfa and verified again.
+But something is odd with grammar.
 ![Output](image-2.png)

 Here are the results as the graphics